Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 In fact, cold water isn’t able to reach the third stage of extraction, which is why cold brew coffee isn’t bitter.

-How to fix bitterness caused by hot water
+How to fix bitter coffee caused by water that’s too hot:

 Once you’ve boiled your water, let it sit for around one minute to cool slightly.
 The optimum water temperature is around 96°C (205°F).